nuzonnah/alx-system_engineering-devops/0x00-shell_basics/README.md

-moves files beginning with upper case letters
+deletes all files in the current directory that ends with the character ~